IMI-H2O/h2o-conceptual-model/models/README.md

 - The Austrian profile does not modify attribute "gender".
 - In H2O we will need to record gender values "Male | Female | Other | Prefer not to say" according to the Diabetes Data Dictionary.
 If "Prefer not to say" can be represented via code "unknown" from FHIR standard value set "AdministrativeGender", the latter would be sufficient for H2O.
 #### Differences between definition of birth date
-- The ISiK profile sets attribute "birthDate" to mandatory, whereas the NL and Austrian profiles leave it unmodified, i.e. optional.
+- The ISiK and the IPS profile set attribute "birthDate" to mandatory, whereas the NL and Austrian profiles leave it unmodified, i.e. optional.
 - The ISiK profile adds an extension that allows a coded recording of the reason of an absent value for birthdate.
 ### Thoughts on an H2O profile
 - As birth date seems to be essential in H2O according to the disease-specific data dictionaries, it should be set to mandatory in H2O